 Skip to main content

-For this, we define a permission identifier bytes32 constant at the top of the contract obtained from the hash keccak256 hash of the permission name we want to choose.
-Here, we called it the ADMIN_EXECUTE_PERMISSION and created the associated permission ID.
+Firstly, we want to define a permission identifier bytes32 constant at the top of the contract and establish a keccak256 hash of the permission name we want to choose.
+In this example, we're calling it the ADMIN_EXECUTE_PERMISSION.

 contract SimpleAdmin is PluginCloneable {